drbean/curriculum/pages/homepage/markdown/InterNet.md

 - [MastodonTwitterIRCChat](MastodonTwitterIRCChat.html) Post and chat!
 - [TwitterPopularity](TwitterPopularity.html) Did it appear a good idea?
-- [RubberDuckyMastodon](RubberDuckyMastodon.html) Mastodon as sounding board
+- [RubberDuckyMastodon](RubberDuckyMastodon.html) Not sounding board, not echo chamber

 Back to the [HomePage](HomePage.html)